 The Preliminary Injunction is issued at the direction of the Presiding Judge when the Petition for Dissolution is filed.
 It is the Petitioner’s responsibility to serve a copy of the Preliminary Injunction upon the Respondent along with the Petition for Dissolution (and other documents).

+Once a spouse has filed for divorce and has served the other party, this prompts a temporary injunction to begin immediately.
+The injunction is a court order that dictates one or the other spouse must refrain from or carry out an action.
 Both parties are bound by and must obey the Preliminary Injunction during the divorce.
 It is an enforceable Court order and failure to follow its mandates can lead to trouble.

 From the moment the Petition for Dissolution is filed until the Judge signs the Decree of Dissolution of Marriage it is important that each party NOT do any of the following: